ravikanthreddy89/HadoopCluster/README.md

  *	Java in the same folder as the Vagrant file
  *	Min 10Gb of free memory/RAM
  *	Virtual box
+ *	Hadoop
+Notes : Download jdk & hadoop, place them in the same directory as Vagrant file

 To Do